-- Academic – a Qualifying Law Degree (QLD), which could be a degree in law or a conversion course following a degree in another subject
+- Academic – a recognised law degree or a conversion course following a degree in another subject

 Studying law gives you skills and knowledge that you can readily put into practice on a daily basis in a wide variety of roles.
 Law graduates are very marketable in the Civil Service, local government, trade unions, marketing, human resources, personnel and advisory work, the emergency services and health services, general and retail management, merchandising, transport and distribution, imports and exports, business, banking, insurance, finance and accountancy.

 Other relevant jobs include barristers' clerk, legal adviser (e.g. magistrates courts), employment tribunal caseworker, citizens advice/legal advice worker, Crown Prosecution Service caseworker, mediator, court reporter or administrator.

 For information about what is available, and the training routes required, have a look at the Law Careers.Net website or the Prospects website to explore career options related to law.